“Blood Clots and Black Holes”

 “‘The Book of Cipher’?”
 Jules again translated out loud.

 “Correct.”
 The Grand Archivist leafed ahead.
 An image of a black vortex stretched long arms across the following page.
 “Before our world came into being, the Book of Cipher claims, there was another.
 A realm of darkness and void.
 It is said to linger on, a mere step out of phase with our own.
 Because we are creatures of the material realm, our senses were not made to detect it.
-Yet we sense it, in the cracks between things.
+Yet, in some intangible way, we perceive it—in the cracks between things.
 In lack and in loss.
 Beyond the boundaries of forms.”

-Jules stared at the vortex, feeling that he had, in fact, gazed into it before.
+Jules stared at the vortex, feeling like he had, in fact, gazed into it before.
 “Why has this knowledge been kept secret?”

 “Because,” said Loris-Beckett, “the Nihility, as it’s called, gave rise to this world; and, theoretically, the Nihility can end it.
 Seeks to, in fact, with a conscious or unconscious will.
 It hungers to devour this plane, and it moves the magic users of this world through intangible means to aid in its cause.
 Those who harness the fullness of its potential may wield unmatched powers of destruction.”